Log Management

 • During the overwriting phase, Gitlab logs the status of all completed jobs onto the file storage in the stored path.

-• During the archiving phase, Gitlab moves all logs of a completed build to the artifacts folder in the stored path.
+• During the archiving phase, Gitlab moves all completed build logs to the artifacts folder in the stored path.

 • During the unloading phase, Gitlab moves all logs from the artifacts folders to the configured object storage in the selected path.

-When using incremental logging, the first two steps of the logging workflow change.
-Gitlab uses Redis to store chunks of logs and a preset persistent store to save the logs instead of the file storage.
-In this case, Redis is used as a first-class storage option that retains the log data until it reaches a set limit.
-Once that threshold is reached, the chunk of the log is transmitted to the persistent store, from there it is moved to object storage at the end of the stipulated build run time.
+The first two steps of the logging workflow change when using incremental logging.
+Gitlab uses Redis to store chunks of logs and a preset persistent store to save the logs instead of using file storage.
+In this case, Redis is a first-class storage option that retains the log data until it reaches a set limit.
+Once that threshold is reached, the chunk of the log is transmitted to the persistent store, and from there, it is moved to object storage at the end of the stipulated build run time.

-While the logging option offered by Gitlab build runners are elaborate, it is most productive and useful to have the logs ingested into a log management tool with an effective log analysis option. observIQ offers that solution.
-With observIQ you can have your Gitlab build runner logs ingested seamlessly, parsed, indexed, and aligned graphically for extensive analysis.
-To check out our solution, signup for a free account and try it out.
-If you have any comments or suggestions, send us feedback.
+While the logging options offered by Gitlab build runners are elaborate, having the logs ingested into a log management tool with an effective log analysis option is most productive and valuable. observIQ offers that solution.
+With observIQ, you can have your GitLab build runner logs ingested seamlessly, parsed, indexed, and aligned graphically for extensive analysis.
+To check out our solution, sign up for a free account and try it out.
+If you have any comments or suggestions, could you send us feedback?
 We love making plug-in requests possible.

 Deepa Ramachandra